Home Tutorials Training Consulting Books Company Contact us

 }

-The UIEvents.EventTags interface define the possible event tags.
+The UIEvents.EventTags interface defines the possible event tags.

 EventTags interface with properties of an Event